 Thiruchendur is one of the major pilgrim centres of South India.
-This Temple is situated at a distance of 40 km. from Thoothukkudi.
-The sea-shore temple dedicated to Lord Muruga is one of the six Lord Muruga. abodes of (Arupadi Veedu).
-The nine storied tier temple tower of 157 feet. belongs 17th century AD.
-Visiting Valli Cave, taking sea-bath, and bathing in Nazhikkinaru are treated as holy ones.
-It is well connected by bus service from all over

-Tamilnadu and train services are there from Tirunelveli and Chennai.
+This Temple is situated at a distance of 40 km.s from Thoothukkudi.
+The sea-shore temple is dedicated to Lord Muruga, is one of the six abodes of Lord Muruga.
+(Arupadi Veedu).
+The nine storied tier temple tower of height 157 ft. belongs 17th century AD.
+Visiting Valli Cave, taking sea-bath, and bathing in Nazhikkinaru are treated as holy one.
+It is well connected by bus service to all over Tamilnadu and train services to Tirunelveli and Chennai.